Status of Forest in Bihar

 The distribution of forests in Bihar is not uniform.
 Only about 2.3% of the total geographical area of Plains in Bihar have forest cover.
 Major chunk of forests in Bihar are localised boundary regions such as North-Western, North Eastern, Eastern and Southern Boundaries of the state.

-Table-2: Distribution of Forest in Bihar (District-wise)
+Table-2: Distribution of Forest in Bihar (Area-wise)

 District Area(Sq.
 Km.)